shivabioinformatics/metagenomic-pipeline/README.md

 ## Quality trimming/filtering

 Typically, sequencing facilities provide sequencing data in FASTQ files.
 The FASTQ format consists of four lines per sequence: (1) the sequence identifier (header) prefixed with an "@" symbol, (2) the sequence itself, (3) a "+" symbol (sometimes followed by a repeat of the header), and (4) quality scores for each base.
 With Illumina sequencing, these quality scores indicate the software's confidence in each base call.
-Although this system isn’t flawless—factors like polymerase errors and systematic biases can impact accuracy without being reflected in the quality scores—performing quality-based filtering remains crucial.
+Although this system isn't flawless—factors like polymerase errors and systematic biases can impact accuracy without being reflected in the quality scores—performing quality-based filtering remains crucial.

 A highly user-friendly tool, **FastQC**, provides a comprehensive overview of data quality.
 It can identify common issues and guide your quality-filtering decisions effectively.